 Day 1: Arrival day in Kathmandu (1,300 m)

-On the first day of the trek, we send our association front men to get you at Tribhuwan International Airport highlighting your arrival hour.
+On the first day of the trek, we send our association front men to get you at Tribhuwan International Airport, highlighting your arrival hour.
 You will be generously welcomed and moved towards traveler standard lodging by our private vehicle.
-We likewise get ready for meeting at our office for a discussion with respect to our trek.
+We likewise get ready for a meeting at our office for a discussion concerning our trek.